acacereswright/acacereswright.github.io/index.markdown

 ### Papers and Conference Posters

 * "Explicit Stance Detection in the Political Domain: A New Concept and Associated Dataset".
-Alexander Caceres-Wright\*, Naveen Udhayasankar, Grant Bunn, Stef M. Shuster, Kenneth Joseph.
-To appear in the proceedings of the 17th International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS), September 2024.
+Alexander R. Caceres-Wright\*, Naveen Udhayasankar, Grant Bunn, Stef M. Shuster, Kenneth Joseph.
+To appear in the proceedings of the 17th International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS), September 18-20, 2024.
 * "Who supports Bernie?
 Analyzing identity and ideological variation of Bernie supporters on Twitter".
-Co-Authored with Kenneth Joseph, Stef M. Shuster, and Grant Bunn.
-To be presented at the 10th International Conference on Computational Social Science (IC2S2), July 2024.
+Alexander R. Caceres-Wright\*, Grant Bunn, Stef M. Shuster, Kenneth Joseph.
+Extended Abstract and poster presented at the 10th International Conference on Computational Social Science (IC2S2), July 17-20, 2024.

 \* Denotes first author